antmarakis/AI-Projects/Spoken Digits Recognition/README.md

 # Before You Start

 Before you begin, you need to unzip `spoken_numbers.7z`.
-It contains all the data we will use, which comes from [Pannous.net](pannous.net/spoken_numbers.zip).
+It contains all the data we will use, which comes from [Pannous.net](pannous.net/spoken_numbers.zip) and [Free Spoken Digit Dataset](https://github.com/Jakobovski/free-spoken-digit-dataset).
 Also, if you don't want to pre-process the data yourself, you must unzip `X_train.7z` from the `np_mfcc` folder.
 It contains the data in `numpy` arrays, needed for the training.

 # Overview